Long Hair Was My Security Blanket — Until I Got The “Choppy Bob”

 After getting rid of the length, Wilkes then worked his way round the ends with thinning scissors to take out some weight from underneath.
 This reduces bulkiness, he explained, and provides a bit more of that signature texture to the style.
 Despite the bob’s choppy nature, Wilkes steered away from adding any layers and relied on the “shattered” ends technique.
 This is when a stylist ‘point cuts’ hair, essentially vertically cutting into the ends with sharp scissors.
 By taking weight out the front of the cut, Wilkes was also able to fashion a natural shape, which perfectly framed my face.

-A squeeze of Hershesons Almost Everything Cream, £14, was applied throughout my hair and then Wilkes gave my hair a speedy blast with the Hershesons Great Hairdryer, £295, which is as light as an iPhone Max (and beauty editors say rivals the Dyson).
+A squeeze of styling cream, was applied throughout my hair and then Wilkes gave my hair a speedy blast with a blowdryer.
 By giving my lengths a quick rough-dry, Wilkes was able to see how my hair sat with the new cut.
 With a keen eye, he then cross-checked the length side by side and snipped the ends further to break them up a little.
 “This is so it doesn’t look so ‘clean’ and is more effortless,” he told me, much like Chung’s accidentally perfect style.

 AdvertisementADVERTISEMENT

-During my cut, Hershesons’ stylist Damian Gray popped in to take over as he wanted to show me how the salon’s newly launched The Wavemaker, £149, can be used for foolproof waves and curls.
-Not dissimilar to the much lauded Dyson AirWrap, £479.99, the Wavemaker curls hair for you (once you’ve dropped a section into the slot and pressed a button, that is).
+During my cut, Hershesons’ stylist Damian Gray popped in to take over as he wanted to show me how the salon’s newly launched The Wavemaker can be used for foolproof waves and curls.
+Not dissimilar to the popular Dyson AirWrap, the Wavemaker curls hair for you (once you’ve dropped a section into the slot and pressed a button, that is).
 As I mentioned, I am pretty low maintenance when it comes to styling my hair (read: wash, condition and leave to air-dry), so this tool is not only fun to use but it is exactly the level of effort I’d be up for.

 AdvertisementADVERTISEMENT